Mark Robinson (football manager)

 Mark Robinson is an English football coach, who was last head coach of EFL League One club Burton Albion.

 Early life

 Robinson's family had been fans of Chelsea F.C. since the 1940s, and he attended games with his parents and brother from the age of five.
 Such was his knowledge and love for the club he briefly worked as a part time tour guide at Stamford Bridge to improve his public speaking skills.

 Playing career

-Robinson was a very promising youth player.
-Captaining Wandsworth District and London he got scouted by Fulham at a young age playing in a London Cup Final at the old Plough Lane.
-Captaining Fulham throughout the age groups at youth level a serious injury followed by a three year succession of further injuries derailed any chance of playing at a serious competitive level.
+Robinson was regarded as a highly promising youth player.
+After captaining Wandsworth District and London, he was scouted by Fulham at a young age while playing in a London Cup final at the old Plough Lane.
+He went on to captain Fulham at various youth levels.

+However, a serious injury—followed by a succession of further injuries over three years—ultimately ended his prospects of playing at a high competitive level.

 Coaching career

 AFC Wimbledon

 Robinson joined AFC Wimbledon in 2004, two years after the club's formation.
 On 30 January 2021, following the sacking of Glyn Hodges, Robinson was appointed interim manager of Wimbledon.
 Robinson had structured the club's hugely successful Academy, having served the club for 18 years in roles from Academy Manager, Head of Coaching to Lead professional phase coach and loans manager.
 Also managing the youth team for 15 years he led them to successful FA Youth Cup runs beating many Premier League Clubs along the way.
 On the 17 February 2021, AFC Wimbledon announced the appointment of Robinson on a permanent basis.
 In the last 21 games he steered the form around dramatically as well as the playing style with the team playing its way out of the relegation zone and to safety, putting together the club's most consecutive wins as a professional football Club.

 In the 2021–22 season after the club's best start to a season in eight years, the youngest squad in English football were top scorers in English football after eight games as well as a record run in the EFL Cup which ended with a loss to Arsenal at the Emirates Stadium.
 A series of injuries including main centre forward Ollie Palmer saw a dip in the Dons' results.
 Returning players saw their form recaptured before Christmas with three wins and two draws.
 January saw the Club sell top scorer Ollie Palmer and the Clubs only other forward Aaron Pressley ruled out for the season through injury.
 A lack of fire power and further injuries to key players saw the Dons become the draw specialists as they went 20 games without a win.
 On 28 March 2022, AFC Wimbledon parted company with Mark Robinson by mutual consent.
 Just five days earlier he was publicly backed by the board.
 The Dons winless form continued without Robinson for the rest of the season and they were later relegated to League Two.